AndrewLim1990/AndrewLim1990.github.io/_posts/2020-06-28-d&D-reinforcement-learning.md

  * Applying NLP to the story telling aspect of D&D:
      * Summarization of Critical Role episodes
      * Question and answering of events within a Critical Role episode

+The code associated with this blog post can be seen [in this github repo](https://github.com/AndrewLim1990/dungeonsNdata).

 ## Combat Scenario Description